EXXETA/devops-demo/README.md

 This demo was developed and tested on OSX.

-Make certain you have Docker installed in recent version:
+Make certain you have Docker installed in a recent version:

     $ docker --version
     Docker version 17.12.0-ce, build c97c6d6